Mastering Energy Saving with Smart Home Devices and Automation

 Track energy efficiency with Aeotec Home Energy Meter Gen5.
 Monitor power consumption, reduce bills, and optimize energy use in your smart home.

-Supports Matter, Thread, Zigbee, and Z-Wave for seamless smart home automation with wide device compatibility and easy control.
+Supports Matter, Thread, Zigbee, and Z-Wave for smart home automation with wide device compatibility and easy app control.

 The Aqara 2K Indoor Security Camera E1 provides crystal-clear home surveillance with 2K resolution, night vision, two-way audio, and smart integration.